farmaker47/TCSDemo/README.md

 Application handles internet connection status and both automatic and manual input of address to fetch specific location.
 For automatic location *security exception* is handled after Marshmallow.
 For manual location user writes address inside edittext field and google api fetch location.
 Because *geocoder.getLocationFromName* didn't work app uses Volley library to fetch json from google maps api which provides coordinates from address.
 After fetching coordinates we find location with *geocoder.getLocation*.
 App handles false input of address!

 MapsActivity handles **rotation** and doesn't reload map.
 In addition when search of address has begun, after rotation keeps waiting for result address.
 Snackbar appears after adding a marker on the map to inform user to check location and click the ballon's marker to go to next screen to find weather forecast.

+***User has to click the address window of the marker to go to second screen.***

 ### This is the second screen
 ![screenshot_2019-02-17-01-32-46-989](https://user-images.githubusercontent.com/26084498/52906428-51a63700-3254-11e9-8cc2-7596b5b102cc.jpeg)